 (b) service meetings of their organization’s SPC and interact with all constituent groups (governing bodies, executive heads and participants);

 (c) coordinate the member organization’s position in regard to specific pension items and bring the issues to the Board’s attention through their SPC.
 The SPC Secretaries have the right to attend, in an ex officio capacity, the meetings of the Board and its Standing Committee5;

-(d) serve as interlocutors with UNJSPF participants and the Fund’s Chief Executive Officer/ Secretary to the Pension Board.
+(d) serve as interlocutors with UNJSPF participants and the Fund’s Chief Executive of Pension Administration.

 18. Likewise, SPC Secretaries are responsible for advising the staff members of their organizations in respect of any pension matters, in accordance with the Fund’s Regulations and Rules or special case scenarios resulting from the Pension Board decisions or UNAT jurisprudence.
 In particular, SPC Secretaries should, in collaboration with the HR offices, inform and advocate the importance of participants to fulfill their responsibility to notify the organizations of any changes concerning their personal information (Article 42 (Information from participants and beneficiaries) and Administrative Rule B.3 (Participation)) and furnish documentary or other proof thereof as required6.
 In addition, SPC Secretaries are responsible for appropriately informing the participants of their possible right to validate non-contributory service (Article 23) and/or to restore (Article 24) their prior service and of the participants’ possible rights to transfer their pension rights (Article 13).They should also inform participants about the need to fill in the designation of beneficiary form for a possible residual settlement (Article 38).